clipo/seriationSolver2/README.md

 - `assemblages`: Pandas DataFrame containing the assemblage data
 - `output_dir`: Directory for saving results (default: 'seriation_results')
 - `max_cores`: Maximum number of CPU cores to use (default: all available)

+## Network Analysis

+### create_seriation_network

+The create_seriation_network function in network.py visualizes the relationships between sequences based on shared assemblages.
+Nodes represent sequences, and edges between nodes indicate shared assemblages, with edge width proportional to the number of shared assemblages.
+- `Parameters:
+  - `results_file: Path to the seriation_results.txt file produced by the seriation solver.
+  - `output_dir: Directory to save the network visualization (default: ‘seriation_results’).

 ## Output Details